Koistinen/Computer_enhance/README.md

 # Computer_enhance
-My solutions to the exercises of Casey Muratoris' Computer, enhance!
+My solutions to the exercises of Casey Muratori's Computer, enhance!